segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

 2. Updates common variables such as `channel`, `campaign`, `state`, `zip`, and `pageName`.
 These values are set if they exist at the property level, your existing Adobe Analytics variables already attached on the `window.s` object, or `context.page.title` (for `pageName`).

 3. Sets `window.s.events` with the corresponding Adobe Analytics naming convention.
-The example above wouild set this as `'purchase'`.
+The example above would set this as `'purchase'`.

 4. Checks if the event name is mapped as an `eVar` and if so, sets it on the `window.s`.